Dynamic Data Augmentation with Gating Networks for Time Series Recognition: Related Work

-Recently, there has been a rise in methods of automatic DA.
-Many of these methods are policy-based methods for image recognition.
+Recently, there has been a rise in methods of automatic DA, which makes a model learn how to augment data automatically to get better performance.
+Many of these methods are policy-based for image recognition.
 As a definitive example, AutoAugment~\cite{Cubuk_2019} approaches finding the best DA methods by formulating the problem as a discrete search problem.
 It uses reinforcement learning to train a search network to determine the best augmentation policy.
 More recently, there have been improvements on AutoAugment, such as Fast AutoAugment~\cite{lim2019fast} that uses density matching to reduce the search space and Faster AutoAugment~\cite{Hataya_2020} that uses a differential solution to finding the policy.
 RandAugment~\cite{Cubuk_2020} is an even more efficient automatic augmentation method that uses a random policy and a reduced search space.
-In addition, Ho et al.~\cite{ho2019population} proposed using a population based policy.
+In addition, Ho et al.~\cite{ho2019population} proposed using a population-based policy.
 There have also been automatic augmentation methods proposed for point clouds~\cite{Li_2020} and modality invariant latent space~\cite{cheung2020modals}.

 The previous methods use DA to improve the generalization of the model during training.
 Conversely, test-time DA~\cite{shanmugam2020and} methods use augmented data during the inference step.
 Typically, these methods use multiple DA transformations on the test samples and average the predictions in order to add robustness.